eggdev/chugg-in/README.md

 Python application used to scrape initial dataset from exiting website

-### Application
+### Native

-React Native and Next.js application using [React Native Elements](https://github.com/react-native-elements/react-native-elements) as the component library for fast engineering
+React Native application using [React Native Elements](https://github.com/react-native-elements/react-native-elements) as the component library for fast engineering

+### Web

+This is the code base for the home page and the web browser version of the application using Material UI

+### Shared

+Will be shared component library for both web and native applications